 Using these technologies requires to revisit and reformulate constraint-satisfiability problems at hand in order both to decrease the search space size in the grounding part of the process and to improve the exploration of this search space in the solving part of the process.
 Concretely, getting logical encoding for the optimization problems forces to clarify the roles and dependencies between parameters involved in the problem.
-This opens the way to a refinement approach based on a fine investigation of the space of hypotheses in order to make it smaller and gain in the understanding of the system.
+This opens

 Figure 1.
 An example of reasoning process in order to identify which expression of non-observed nodes (white nodes) are fixed by partial observations and rules derived from the system dynamics.
-The ASP-based logical approach is flexible enough to model in a single framework network characteristics (products, interactions, partial information on signs of regulations and observations) and static rules about the effects of the dynamics of the system.
-Extensions of this framework include the exhaustive search for system repair or more constrained dynamical rules.
-[5], [4] Step 1.
+[6], [5] Step 1.
 Regulation knowledge is represented as a signed oriented graph.
 Edge colors stand for regulatory effects (red/green→ inhibition or activation).
-Vertex colors stand for gene expression data (red/green→ under or over-expression).
+Vertex colors stand for known gene expression data (red/green→ under or over-expression).
 Step 2.
 Integrity constraints on the whole colored graph come from the necessity to find a consistent explanation of the link between regulation and expression.
 Step 3.
-The model allows both the prediction of values (e.g. for fnr in the figure) and the detection of contradictions (e.g. the expression level of rpmC is inconsistant with the regulation in the graph). .
+The model allows both the prediction of values (e.g. for fnr in the figure) and the detection of contradictions (e.g. the expression level of rpmC is inconsistant with the regulation in the graph).